Biological Safety

 Biosafety Laboratory Inspection Program

-EH&S biosafety staff conduct inspections of all laboratory spaces included on a research group’s Biological Use Authorization (BUA).
-These inspections cover administrative controls, elements of general laboratory safety, and specific requirements related to the...
+EH&S safety professionals conduct inspections of all laboratory spaces included on a research group’s Biological Use Authorization (BUA).
+These inspections cover administrative controls, general laboratory safety, and specific requirements related to the biosafety level(s) designated to...